 What are the alternatives to pawning my items for cash?

-If you do not wish to pawn your items, we are happy to offer you a price to purchase your items.
-Otherwise we have other loan services available.
+If you don’t wish to pawn your items, we’re happy to offer you a price to sell your items.